 Once the report is saved, you become its 'owner' and you will be listed as such in the Reports page:

 When creating or editing a report, you are able to add 'Editors' - also referred to as 'collaborators'.
 To add someone as a report editor, they must already exist as a user in your Google Ad Manager account (to check, go to Admin > Access & authorization).
 Just start typing their name or email address in the 'Editors' field, then pick them from the auto-suggest that pops up:

 Your report will then be visible to that user when they log in and go to Reports.
 You will be listed as the owner.

-(Bizarrely, as you can see in the screengrab above, the auto-suggest happily suggest that you add yourself as editor to a report for which you are already the owner.
+(Bizarrely, as you can see in the screengrab above, the auto-suggest happily suggests that you add yourself as editor to a report for which you are already the owner.
 This doesn't achieve anything, and in fact if you do make this change, you won't be listed as an editor the next time you go into the report.)

 It's important to understand that the report is shared in the most literal sense.
 If the other user changes the report's settings, they will change for you too.
 If they delete the report, it will disappear permanently from your Google Ad Manager account too.

 At this point you may wonder whether a user's ability to edit a report is tied to their user role rather than anything relating to a report itself.
 As such you may think that you are safe sharing your important report with a user that has the pre-set role of 'Executive', which Google defines like this: